Stone Types & exciting landscape uses

 The stones you will have at your disposal will vary depending on where you live.
 Limestone, slate, sandstone, cobbles, and flagstone are among the most common stone types used in landscaping.
 Each rock has its best applications in landscaping so let’s cover a few and get some ideas for your landscaping project.

 These are a classic stone with simple rounded lines that that are very popular choice for walkways.
 If you have seen older cobblestone roads, then you know the image they create.
 They have a rugged elegance that is great for creating pathways through gardens or lawns, and they are simple to use.

 This is a trendy stone choice for landscaping.
-Because of their flat level surfaces, they are great building materials to create retaining walls, or stepping-stones for an elegant pathway.
+With it’s flat, level surface slate is often used to create retaining walls, or stepping-stones for an elegant pathway.
 Their flat designs make it easy to stack flagstones one atop the other to form a solid vertical structure without the need for cement or mortar.